 Today it is very common for the media and for individuals to label any action they regard as eccentric or annoying as “bipolar”.

-Further, "bipolar" is NOT a synonym for erratic, unpredictable, abnormal, bizarre, eccentric, inconsistent, peculiar, unreliable, or weird.
+Further, “bipolar” is NOT a synonym for erratic, unpredictable, abnormal, bizarre, eccentric, inconsistent, peculiar, unreliable, or weird behavior.

 (I could go on, but I’m sure you get the idea.)

-The constant use of the word "bipolar" as cultural shorthand for anything we find strange or objectionable is foolish, ignorant, and can potentially cause harm, as it contributes to stigma associated with the disorder.
+The constant use of the word “bipolar” as cultural shorthand for anything we find strange or objectionable is foolish, ignorant, and can potentially cause harm, as it contributes to stigma associated with the disorder.

-People with bipolar disorder often do things that have negative consequences for themselves and others.
+People with bipolar disorder often do things that have negative consequences that can impact themselves and/or others.

 But there is an upside!

 Without the behavior, bipolar symptoms of mood alone would be far more difficult to diagnose and manage.

 How can “bad” behavior ever be a good thing?

 It is both good and useful because it makes the internal and subjective experience of bipolar symptoms objective, observable, and externalized.